gioboa/jira-plugin/README.md

 ## Status bar

-In the status bar the extension show the current working project. <br>
+In the status bar the extension show the working project. <br>

 ![StatusBar](images/status-bar.png)